Kladovo transport: Background

+In May 1939, the British government published the "White Paper of 1939" which specified that immigration of Jews into British Mandatory Palestine for the next five years would be limited to 75,000.
+Other countries also limited the immigration of Jews drastically.

-It became increasingly difficult for Jews to escape the threat of the Nazis, as their sphere of influence grew.
-Illegal immigration to Palestine was becoming more and more important, as the organization of transport had been hampered by the outbreak of war.
-The British considered Jewish refugees from the hostile areas as "enemy aliens" as they left the Balkans to acquire disused ocean vessels.
-In Romania, 3,000 refugees were already waiting to continue their journey.
+It became increasingly difficult for Jews to escape the threat of the Nazis, as the Nazi sphere of influence grew.
+Clandestine ("illegal") immigration to Palestine became more and more important, as the organization of transports had been hampered by the outbreak of war.
+An additional complication was that the British government considered Jewish refugees from hostile (primarily German) areas to be "enemy aliens".

-In the fall of 1939, Adolf Eichmann, founder of the Central Agency for Jewish Emigration in Vienna, put pressure on Georg Überall, Secretary General of the Austrian Hechaluz.
-Eichmann threatened that all Hechaluz members who had not yet emigrated - there were hundreds waiting in the Hachshara camps outside Vienna for their departure - with deportation to Poland if they did not leave the country.
-In addition, he ordered the creation of "the Committee for Jewish Overseas Transport" and appointed Berthold Storfer as its head.
-Although Storfer was a Jew, he was not a Zionist, and in 1939, with support from the SS, he became increasingly influential in the organization of illegal transport.
-The Hechalutz representatives saw him as a collaborator of the Nazis and avoided contact, thereby ultimately leading to failure in the project.
+In the fall of 1939, Adolf Eichmann, one of the major organizers of the Holocaust and founder of the Central Agency for Jewish Emigration in Vienna, put pressure on Georg Überall, Secretary General of the Austrian Hechaluz (a Zionist youth movement).
+Eichmann threatened that all Hechaluz members who had not yet emigrated (there were hundreds waiting in the Hachshara camps outside Vienna for their departure) with deportation to Poland if they did not leave the country.
+In addition, he ordered the creation of the "Committee for Jewish Overseas Transport" and appointed Berthold Storfer as its head.
+Although Storfer was a Jew, he was not a Zionist, and in 1939, with support from the SS (Schutzstaffel, a major Nazi paramilitary organization), he became increasingly influential in the organization of, according to the British government, "illegal" transport.
+The Hechalutz representatives saw him as a collaborator of the Nazis and avoided contact, thereby ultimately leading to failure of the project.